BigAB/async-transform/CONTRIBUTING.md

-Thank you for contributing to async-transform!
+Thank you for contributing to @bigab/async-transform!

 ## Reporting Bugs